KarolinaBio/Genome_Analyses/Manual_Curation_with_Juicebox.md

-# Genome_Analyses

-Manual curation with Juicebox (JBAT) for the Roary Cluster
+# Manual curation with Juicebox (JBAT) for the Roary Cluster

 ```